-Essentially, investing is a long-term strategy to help you grow your wealth and pursue longer-term goals like paying for a down payment on a new house and funding retirement.
+Essentially, investing is a long-term strategy to help you grow your money and pursue longer-term goals like paying for a down payment on a new house and funding retirement.

-At this point, you may be wondering how investing and saving are different, since they both involve putting money away for the future.
+Since saving and investing both involve putting money away for the future, you may be wondering how they’re different.
 A savings account gives you easier access to your money, but it’s a lower risk/lower reward option.
 With investing, you accept more risk in exchange for potentially greater returns over time.

 Read more about the difference between saving and investing.

 Investing’s key ingredient is compounding, which occurs when you reinvest the investment’s earnings to potentially generate more earnings.

 Consider this hypothetical example: Let’s say you invest $10,000 when you’re 25.
 With a static 5% rate of return on that investment over a period of 40 years, compounded annually, you’ll potentially have $70,400 at age 65.

 The earlier you start investing, the longer your investments have to generate more earnings, which generally leads to a greater impact.